rsanchez/eecli-wiki/Custom Commands.md

 0 0 * * * cd /var/www && vendor/bin/eecli import_conversion_rates --http_host="yoursite.com"
 ```

-Your custom command must extend `Illuminate\Console\Command`.
+Your custom command must extend `eecli\Command\Command`.
 You can generate a custom command file using the [[generate:command]] command.

 Here is a simple example custom command (it is assumed your custom command classes are in your autoloader):